xxyingr/distributed_file_system/README.md

 1. this repository includes:

-	1> locking server.py and locking client.py(this is independent with other three servers);
+	1> locking server.py and locking client.py(this is independent with other three features);

 	2> distributed transparent file access.py;

-	3> directory server.py;

-	4> replication server.py;
+	3> replication server.py;

-	5> clientcaching.py (this client can implement caching, but there is still basic functions; that need to be modified, and may appear some mistakes when the client is running).
+	4> caching.py (this client can implement caching, but there is still basic functions; that need to be modified, and may appear some mistakes when the client is running).

 2. run locking: